"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 "You needed to.
 But I'm the wrong person for this -- dirty laundry."

 He had always been the right person.
 She had always known how to talk to him, in ways she'd never been able to talk to anyone else.
 But she didn't say it.
-She didn't want to nourish the love he still felt.
+She didn't want to give him hope.

 "Dump that shithead.
 He hurts you."